jboy/nim-pymod/README.md

 # Pymod

-Auto-generate a [Python](http://www.python.org) module to wrap the procs in a [Nim programming language](http://nim-lang.org) module.
+Auto-generate a [Python](http://www.python.org) module that wraps a [Nim programming language](http://nim-lang.org) module.

 The **Pymod** software package consists of Nim bindings & Python scripts to automate the generation of
-[Python C-API extension module](https://docs.python.org/2/extending/index.html) boilerplate for Nim procs.
+[Python C-API extension module](https://docs.python.org/2/extending/index.html) boilerplate for Nim "procs" (procedures).
 After the Pymod script has been run, there will be an auto-generated, auto-compiled Python module that exposes the Nim procs in Python.